-The Trustee recognises the importance of the DC Sections of the Scheme in helping members achieve a good outcome in retirement.
-As a result, the Trustee has established a Joint Defined Contribution Committee (the "JDCC"), together with GSK's other UK Occupational Defined Contribution Scheme arrangements, which oversees the Defined Contribution investment strategy for the Scheme.
+The Trustee recognises the importance of the Scheme in helping members achieve a good outcome in retirement.
+As a result, the Trustee has established a Joint Defined Contribution Committee ("the JDCC"), together with GSK's other UK Occupational Defined Contribution Scheme arrangements, which oversees the Defined Contribution investment strategy for the Scheme.

-The JDCC is responsible, on behalf of the Trustee Board, for reviewing, reporting and recommending in respect of all aspects of the Scheme's DC Sections, including such matters as monitoring fund performance, the default investment strategies, fund choices and costs and charges.
+The JDCC is responsible, on behalf of the Trustee Board, for reviewing, reporting and recommending in respect of all aspects of the Scheme, including such matters as monitoring fund performance, the default investment strategies, fund choices and costs and charges.

-There is also a Joint Audit, Risk and Operations Committee (the "JAROC") which is responsible on behalf of the Trustee Board, for reviewing, reporting and recommending in respect of all operational aspects of the DC Sections, including matters such as processing of the Scheme's core financial transactions.
+There is also a Joint Audit, Risk and Operations Committee ("the JAROC") which is responsible on behalf of the Trustee Board, for reviewing, reporting and recommending in respect of all operational aspects of the Scheme, including matters such as processing of the Scheme's core financial transactions.

 Both committees operate under terms of reference which are agreed by the Trustee Board.
 These terms of reference allow the committees to carry out certain functions, such as monitoring, and formulating proposals, with recommendations being made to the Trustee Board.
-The Chairs of the committees provide updates on committee business at the quarterly Trustee Board meetings.
+The Chairs of the committees provide updates on Committee business at the quarterly Trustee Board meetings.

-The Trustee also has a dedicated pensions management team at GSK (the "GSK management team") made up of experienced pension professionals, who manage the day-to-day operations of the Scheme and deal with the outsourced providers on a regular basis.
+The Trustee also has a dedicated pensions management team at GSK ("the GSK management team") made up of experienced pension professionals, who manage the day-to-day operations of the Scheme and deal with the outsourced providers, on a regular basis.

 This Statement is designed to explain compliance with the aspects of DC governance which are required by pensions regulations to be covered in the Chair's Statement on DC Governance.
-It should not be read as a comprehensive document explaining the DC Sections of the Scheme as other Scheme related documentation, such as the Information Booklets and DC Decision Guides, are designed to do that.
-Those documents are available on the GSK Intranet site for active members, and from the pension administrators (contact details below) for deferred members.
+It should not be read as a comprehensive document explaining the Scheme as other Scheme related documentation, such as the Information Booklets and DC Decision Guides, are designed to do that.
+Those documents are available on the GSK Intranet site for members who have access, and from the pension administrators (contact details below) for deferred members.

-More detailed information about the DC Sections of the Scheme is also provided in the Scheme's Statement of Investment Principles (SIP), which is appended to this Statement, and the SIP should be read in conjunction with this Statement.
+More detailed information about the Scheme is also provided in the Scheme's Statement of Investment Principles (SIP), which is appended to this Statement, and the SIP should be read in conjunction with this Statement.
 The SIP was last reviewed and updated on 13 October 2023.

-More detail on the DC arrangements can be obtained from the administrators using the following contact details: -
+More detail on the DC arrangements can be obtained from the administrator using the following contact details:-

-GSK Pensions Team Willis Towers Watson PO Box 545 Redhill Surrey RH1 1YX
+GSK Pensions Team Willis Towers Watson PO Box 545 Redhill Surrey RH1 1YX Email: gskpensions@willistowerswatson.com Phone: 01737 227563

-Email: gskpensions@willistowerswatson.com

-Phone: 01737 227563